babylonchain/babylon/docs/README.md

 Even though we use a Key-Value store instead of a Relational Database, the following Entity Relationship Diagram is useful to get a sense of the conceptual data model, including the cardinalities.
 The grouping shows which module the collections belong to in the design.

+Note that some boxes are actually _messages_ and aren't part of the storage schema, they are just there to illustrate where some of the entities are coming from, or to establish a relationship between entities that come to life as a result of a common message, but then live separately without explicit foreign keys between them.

 ![Database Schema](diagrams/database_schema.png)

 ## Automation